nsdevaraj/CS-Infinity/Web Development/APIs/REST/Core Concepts.md

    - **PUT**: Updates an existing resource or creates a new one if it doesn't exist.
    - **DELETE**: Removes a resource.
    - **PATCH**: Partially updates a resource.
+* HEAD - similar to get, but without body.. only just headers

 #### 3. **What are HTTP Methods (Verbs) in RESTful APIs?**